- US Online Poker

 - US Online Sports Betting

-The change comes thanks to an agreement between the Governor’s Office and the state’s two tribes.
+The change is coming thanks to an agreement between the Governor’s Office and the state’s two tribes.
 The tribes have exclusivity over casino gaming in the state, which leads them to oppose most forms of gambling expansion.
 However, they have been wanting to offer online casino games for some time, and are willing to make some concessions to get that right.

 Of the states that do offer online lottery games, many offer signup and deposit bonuses to attract new customers.
 This is more common among those that include instant games, but Connecticut may try to promote its online keno this way.